TheresaLui/SelfHelpContent_v2/articles/microsoft.logicapps/logicapps-onpremise-connectors-oracle-db.md

 ### Connect to an On-Premises data sources from Azure Logic Apps

-Before you create a connection to an on-premises system, you must first download, install and set-up an on-premises data gateway.
+Before you create a connection to an on-premises system, you must first download, install, and set up an on-premises data gateway.

 [Connect to on-premises data sources from Azure Logic Apps](https://docs.microsoft.com/azure/logic-apps/logic-apps-gateway-connection)